 - Camera (main): 4 MP Ultrapixel camera, F2.0, 28mm lens, LED flash, 1080p HDR video capture, Optical Image Stabilization (OIS)

 - Camera (front): 2.1 MP, 88-degree wide angle lens with HDR capability

 - Size: 137.4 x 68.2 x 9.3 mm

 - Special Features: Ultrapixels technology, Image Stabilization, front-facing stereo speakers and HTC Zoe, IR blaster

 In late summer of 2011, HTC made a bold move by purchasing a 50 percent stake in Beats Audio.
 They recognized that millions of consumers who relied on their smartphones as a media device were getting a sub-par audio experience.
-The partnership with Beats Audio provided HTC the chance to offer a sound enhancing Beats profile setting which added a richer bass experience while listening to music with headphones.
+The partnership with Beats Audio gave HTC the chance to offer a sound enhancing Beats profile which added a richer bass experience while listening to music with headphones.
 But the pre-set audio boost didn’t always sound good and most tech sites wrote it off as a marketing gimmick.